opentensor/developer-docs/docs/subnets/dissolve-a-subnet.md

 Follow the below steps:

-### Step 1: Connect to the subtensor network
+### Step 1: Connect to the subtensor network on Polkadot.js

-Open your web browser and navigate to the Polkadot.js Apps website (https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fentrypoint-finney.opentensor.ai%3A443#/extrinsics).
+Open your web browser and navigate to the Polkadot.js Apps website (https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fentrypoint-finney.opentensor.ai%3A443#/).

 ### Step 2: Navigate to the Extrinsics page